 EPIC envisions creating a robust, inclusive, and self-sustaining innovation ecosystem that accelerates technological advancements in electrochemical technologies, fosters equitable economic growth, and positions the Central Valley as a national leader in clean energy and transportation solutions.
 At its launch, the Engine will drive innovation and collaboration throughout the supply chain through partnerships with early-stage and entrepreneurial battery manufacturers, mature electric vehicle (EV) companies, and organizations aiming to increase their grid-storage capabilities.
 Early-stage and entrepreneurial battery manufacturers include Sparkz, Sepion, LiCap, and Lunar, which are smaller startups focused on advancing battery technologies.
 Additionally, partnerships with more mature companies like Tesla, already established in the San Joaquin Valley and producing the Powerwall, provide opportunities for growth and scaling.
 PG&E and other utilities are actively testing microgrids and vehicle-to-grid (V2G) capabilities, which further support innovation across the supply chain.

-Partners span technology development and commercialization organizations focused on batteries, fuel cells, and electrolysis for hydrogen and carbon dioxide, emerging electrochemical manufacturing and carbon dioxide capture processes, EV and EV service equipment manufacturers, and the nation’s largest public institutions of higher education in the California State University and the University of California systems.
+Partners span technology development and commercialization organizations focused on batteries, fuel cells, electrolysis for hydrogen and carbon dioxide, petrochemicals, emerging electrochemical manufacturing and carbon dioxide capture processes, EV and EV service equipment manufacturers, and the nation’s largest public institutions of higher education in the California State University and the University of California systems.
 As it pertains to mature EV companies, Tesla, Rivian, GM, and Ford are advancing technologies that align with EPIC’s goals, while medium- and heavy-duty companies like Volvo/Mack, Daimler, and International are driving innovation in freight and commercial transportation.
 School bus manufacturers are also integrating clean technologies into their fleets, supported by California’s recent legislation requiring vehicles and charging infrastructure to be bidirectional within the next 15 years.

 EPIC creates new accessible pathways for historically left-behind populations, emphasizing equity as a driver for the core technology and economic development goals.
-The EPIC regional and economic impact will transition Central Valley and Contra Costa County residents from (declining) oil and gas (O&G) employment into well-paid, high road clean energy and electrochemical careers through partnerships in low-income communities with community-based organizations (CBOs) alongside regional O&G industry partners.
+The EPIC regional and economic impact will transition Central Valley and Contra Costa County residents from traditional roles in oil and gas (O&G) into new well-paid, high-road energy and electrochemical technology careers through partnerships in low-income communities with community-based organizations (CBOs) alongside regional O&G industry partners.

-The EPIC Engine will create and nurture a workforce network by connecting K-14, CSUs, a professional Master of Science/Engineering (MS) program for industry R&D, and leading researchers training PhDs and beyond into a collaborative workforce development (WFD) team.
+The EPIC Engine will create and nurture a workforce network by connecting K-14, CSUs, a new summer training and upskilling academy, a professional Master of Science/Engineering (MS) program for industry R&D, and leading researchers training PhDs and beyond into a collaborative workforce development (WFD) team.
 EPIC is co-located with relevant R&D leaders to accelerate iteration and bring technologies to full-scale deployment to meet national and global energy storage needs.
-The proposed application will train the next generation of manufacturing, R&D, and business leaders to drive the biggest economic transition of the century, which requires electrochemical technology to use, store, and deploy clean electricity across industry and society.
+EPIC will train the next generation of manufacturing, R&D, and business leaders to drive the biggest economic transition of the century, which requires electrochemical technology to use, store, and deploy clean electricity across industry and society.
 Global projections by 2030 estimate a 33 percent annual growth in market demand for energy storage, reaching 4,700 GWh and valued at $400 billion,1 $410 billion for electrochemical electrolysis/fuel-cell technology,2 and $15 billion for CO2 capture.3 EPIC leverages these opportunities to catalyze a domestic supply chain, aligns technology development and manufacturing with national and global policy needs, and creates significant economic benefits for California and the rest of the nation.
 EPIC drives economic growth, collaborates with and addresses key gaps in neighboring innovation ecosystems, enhances environmental sustainability, aligns with state and national climate change mitigation goals, and fosters equitable opportunities in clean energy and transportation technologies.
 This strategic alignment of resources positions EPIC to become a national leader in clean energy R&D.